Skip to content

 bkper app uninstall <appId> -b <bookId>

-Once installed, the app’s event handlers receive events from that book, and the app’s context menu appears in the book’s UI.
+Once installed, the app’s event handlers receive events from that book at /events, and the app’s context menu appears in the book’s UI.